guettli/programming-language-wish-list/README.md

 There should be a gRPC integration

-# Feedback is welcome

-Please tell me your thoughts.
-The prefered way is to open an issue.

 # OOP

 I think object-oriented-programming is overrated.
 Nevertheless I don't want to miss it.